-The admissions office works closely with each family (and school districts) because we understand that while there is no best school for every child, there might be a best school for your child.
-Our admissions process is a thorough review and screening of each student's learning profile.
-This is designed to ensure we enroll students who can not only benefit from our program, but thrive.
-We'll help you get to know Pinnacle by explaining our philosophy, strategies for success, and how we partner with you in your child's education.
+The Admissions Office works closely with each family (and school districts) because we understand that while there is no best school for every child, there might be a best school for your child.
+We'll help you get to know Pinnacle by explaining our philosophy and our strategies for success, as well as how we partner with you during your child's education.

 To learn more about the school and admissions, we begin with a phone conversation and review of each student's educational profile before scheduling a tour.
 Please email or call (203) 409-0068 x 226.
-We look forward to learning more about your child and working with you.
+We look forward to learning more about your child, and to working with you.

 Director of Admissions

-To apply for the 2018-19 school year, priority will be given to applications submitted by March 15, 2018.
-Completed applications will be decided by April 5, 2018.
+For admissions for the 2018-19 school year, priority will be given to applications submitted by April 2, 2018.

-Admissions for the current school year 2017-18 are on a rolling basis.
+Admissions for the current school year is decided on a rolling basis.
 Qualified applicants for whom there is no space will be placed on a waiting list.

-- Informational phone conversation with the Director of Admissions.
+- Informational phone conversation between parents/guardians and the Director of Admissions.

-- neuropsychological evaluation conducted within the past two years
+- neuropsychological evaluation conducted within the past three years

-- school and specialists' reports (i.e. speech and language, therapist, academic tutor, etc.).
+- reports from school and specialists (e.g., speech and language, therapist(s), academic tutor(s), etc.)

-The admissions committee will conduct a first round review of the documents and determine if Pinnacle is potentially a good match for the students' needs.
+The admissions committee will conduct a first round review of the documents and determine if Pinnacle is potentially a good match for your child’s needs.

-Parent tour and meeting with Director of Admissions and Head of School.
+- Parent tour and meeting with the Director of Admissions and the Head of School.

 Student shadow day with a student ambassador

-Submit the application (distributed at the parent tour) as follows:
+Submit the application packet (distributed at the parent tour):